India, UK working intensively to meet Diwali deadline for FTA

 Indian and UK officials will continue to work intensively throughout the summer towards our target to conclude the majority of talks on a comprehensive and balanced Free Trade Agreement by the end of October 2022, the DIT statement said.

-The statement follows Commerce and Industry Minister Piyush Goyal's statement earlier this week at the Vyapari Udyami Sammelan in New Delhi that negotiations for the India-UK FTA are moving at a faster pace .
-He was comparing this to the recently concluded trade deal with the UAE, which the minister said was done in record time .
+The statement follows Commerce and Industry Minister Piyush Goyal's statement earlier this week at the Vyapari Udyami Sammelan in New Delhi that negotiations for the India-UK FTA are moving at a faster pace.

-Last month, The House of Commons International Agreements Committee, in a report entitled UK-India free trade agreement: Scrutiny of the Government's Negotiating Objectives', questioned the Diwali deadline set for the conclusion of the negotiations by Johnson during his visit to India in April.

-The committee cautioned that could risk giving up a good deal for a fast one, by setting a time ambition over and above content .
+He was comparing this to the recently concluded trade deal with the UAE, which the minister said was done in record time.

 In 100 bail orders: 'Videos' used for arrest in 44; 32 of these failed...22 Feb 2021 7:11 PM GMT